Voynich Manuscript — Shiny Side Out

 Red paint consistently marks the therapeutically active structure of each plant

 A full sweep confirms that red/red-brown pigment is applied almost exclusively to: (a) fleshy roots on plants where the root is the primary medicine, (b) stems on latex-producing plants, (c) flower parts when the seed or flower is the active ingredient.
 Red does not appear decoratively — it functions as a pharmacological annotation equivalent to bold or underlining in a modern formulary.
+The paragraph closest to a red element is the preparation instruction for that structure — a visual anchor independent of language decipherment.

 New Botanical Identifications